tlebryk/custom_wire_protocol/readme.md

 The server will be listening on `0.0.0.0:8000` for incoming connections by default.

-You can add additional command line flags to specify the address/port and whether to measure packet size.
-See server.py for more information.

 ### Launching the Frontend

 To launch the chat application with a graphical interface, run: